This post contains Amazon and iTunes affiliate links. If you make a purchase, I may earn a commission at no additional

 My Place in the World?

 I fell in love with this isolated small town in New Zealand on my first visit there in 2014.
-Every time I go, I stay longer.
+Every time we go,we stay longer.
 Three days the first time.
 Ten days the second time.
 Five weeks in 2018.
 The time in between visits is getting shorter.
-Our fourth visit will be our second time during New Zealand’s winter.
+Our fourth visit would have been our second time during New Zealand’s winter.
+Alas, that trip, planned for 2020, was cancelled due to Covid-19.

 Normally, the population of this town is about 30 with around 30,000 annual visitors coming to enjoy its unique ecosystem and rugged coastal beauty.
 But not in the winter.
 In the winter, the town empties out.
 There is at least one person there keeping things in working order, but at least 50% of the residents head off on their own holidays.
 Tourism drops off.
 A good book, a glass of wine, and a wood-burning stove are all I need to be content.
 Not even winter and biting sandflies can dampen my love of this secluded respite.

 Okarito is an Introvert’s Paradise